 You might be asking yourself, “Is a perfect credit score really necessary when there’s such a big range from ‘excellent’ to ‘perfect’?”
 No, while obtaining an 850 is a great goal, it might not be realistic.
 And, remember that just falling into the “Excellent” range can often reap the same benefits as having a perfect score.

-An 850 score is theoretically the highest possible credit score, but 20.7 percent of Credit Sesame members have a score above 800.
+An 850 score is theoretically the highest possible credit score, but only 3% of percent of Credit Sesame members have a score above 800 (2018).
 What’s more, as we saw in the data presented earlier, only 2 percent of people in the U.S. under 30 years old have a FICO Score greater than 780.
 In other words, an 850 credit score is a great goal, but it’s also an anomaly.